DeepLabCut/DeepLabCut/_sources/docs/maDLC_UserGuide.md

 gputouse: int, optional.
 Natural number indicating the number of your GPU (see number in nvidia-smi).
 If you do not have a GPU, put None.
 See: https://nvidia.custhelp.com/app/answers/detail/a_id/3751/~/useful-nvidia-smi-queries

 max_snapshots_to_keep: int, or None.
 Sets how many snapshots are kept, i.e. states of the trained network.
-For every saving interation a snapshot is stored, however, only the last max_snapshots_to_keep many are kept!
+For every saving iteration a snapshot is stored, however, only the last max_snapshots_to_keep many are kept!
 If you change this to None, then all are kept.
 See: https://github.com/AlexEMG/DeepLabCut/issues/8#issuecomment-387404835

 autotune: property of TensorFlow, somehow faster if 'false' (as Eldar found out, see https://github.com/tensorflow/tensorflow/issues/13317).
 Default: False